 - Explore the young people’s lived experiences of migration and movement and their current sense of place

-The weekly sessions have been delivered by LYC staff and supported by creative learning practitioners and the phenomenal Yemeni/Scouse poet Amina Atiq.
+The weekly sessions were facilitated by LYC staff and supported by creative learning practitioners and the phenomenal Yemeni/Scouse poet Amina Atiq.

 The team accessed a total of nine creative exploration sessions, telling, and sharing stories through the mediums of spoken word, poetry, film, and theatre; with some of the team members completing their Bronze Arts Award.